-If you get overwhelmed by the amount of things you have in one day; spread it out over the week.
+If you get overwhelmed by the number of things you have in one day; spread it out over the week.
 Still overwhelmed, spread it over the month.
 Ideally, just have one 'thing' to do a day and you can build on it.
 Remember not to beat yourself up if you achieve nothing.
 Self-compassion, remember!

 You will not forget appointments this way, you will take away that feeling of not having enough time, of not having enough hours in the day.
 Instead, this will help you feel calmer and actually show you how much you are coping with and managing.

 You are in charge of your thoughts and feelings, your actions, your appointments.
 Your appointments in your diary will show you what you are giving time to, what you are seeing as a priority and stop the feelings of overwhelm, anxiety and get rid of that 'I don't have the time!!' feeling.

 "Everyone is looking at me and thinking what a bad mother I am"

 We all think it but in reality, everyone else is simply trying to cope with their own emotions and their new baby.
 In reality, it is us who judge ourselves the most.
 If you go at your pace, create space and are self-compassionate, you will learn to start hearing what your needs are and most importantly, hearing your own motherly instincts coming through.
 You have full permission to trust and follow these instincts.

 - If you want to co-sleep, then co-sleep

 - If you don't want to do the controlled crying, then don't.

 - If you want to take them swimming, do.